 Many phenylenediamines are demonstrated to be mutagenic and carcinogenic according to numerous studies, and at its most innocent, PPD might inflict a person with a nasty welt-like reaction that itches and burns, such as my reaction.
 At its most malignant, PPD has been associated with death.
 Experts say that if excess PPD in hair dye enters in to the blood stream via skin pores or inhaled or consumed, it can be disastrous to health.
 It will not only cause rashes and an itching sensation, but will also trigger asthma, eczema and may even damage your kidneys and lungs.

-Readers can visit www.safecosmetics.org for a list of safer companies, and to link to the database Skin Deep, which provides in-depth information on chemicals like phthalates and parabens.
-There you can also learn about different product types, and applies safety scores for brands and products.
+Readers can visit Safe Cosmetics for a list of safer companies, and to link to the database Skin Deep.
+On the site you will find in-depth information on chemicals like phthalates and parabens.
+There you can also learn about different product types, and safety scores for brands and products.
 It’s imperative we learn about these harmful chemicals or you literally could be the next person to ‘dye’.

 Melanie Vollick is the owner and founder of Write Way Communications. www.writewaycommunications.ca.
 She is an active advocate of sustainable living and has a B.A. with Honours in Environmental & Resource Studies from Trent University.
 She can be reached by e-mail. email@example.com